apache/tvm/relax_spec.md

 1. `DataflowVar`s can be bound only inside `DataflowBlock`s.
 Additionally, a `DataflowVar` may not be used outside of the `DataflowBlock` in which it is defined.
 2. A `Var` of any kind used in the program must be either a function parameter or appear on the LHS of a binding exactly once.
 In the binding where a `Var` is defined, the same `Var` is permitted to occur in the RHS of the binding only if the binding is defining a function (i.e., local functions are permitted to be recursive).
 3. A `Var` of any kind may not appear before it is bound.
 Namely, if a `Var` is bound in a `BindingBlock` in a `SeqExpr`, that `Var` may not appear in bindings that precede the one where it appears on the LHS.
-4. «A return shape annotation for a function is not allowed to use any shape variables that are not in scope at the function definition.
-That is, the only shape variables that can appear on the return shape annotation are those defined in the outer scope or those introduced in the argument shape annotations.»
+4. «A return structural annotation for a function is not allowed to use any shape variables that are not in scope at the function definition.
+That is, the only shape variables that can appear on the return structural annotation are those defined in the outer scope or those introduced in the argument structural annotations.»
-5. In each function, `PrimExpr` variables (shape variables) similarly may not appear in `ShapeExpr`s or shape annotations before the shape variables are bound (either in function signatures or `MatchShape` bindings).
-A shape variable is bound only when it appears in a dimension by itself (for example, a dimension consisting of `x` will bind `x`; however, `2*x` is not a binding and is considered an error if `x` has not yet been bound) in a `MatchShape` node or a function argument shape annotation.
+5. In each function, `PrimExpr` variables (shape variables) similarly may not appear in `ShapeExpr`s or shape annotations before the shape variables are bound (either in function signatures or `MatchCast` bindings).
+A shape variable is bound only when it appears in a dimension by itself (for example, a dimension consisting of `x` will bind `x`; however, `2*x` is not a binding and is considered an error if `x` has not yet been bound) in a `MatchCast` node or a function argument shape annotation.
 6. The following constructs are not permitted to occur inside `DataflowBlock`s, which must be side effect– and control flow–free:
     1. Recursive calls to the current function
     2. Calls to a global function that is mutually recursive with the current function